CS314 Startup - Things to Do

 Class Web Page Familiarize yourself with the class web page.
 Especially the syllabus, the schedule, and the programming assignments guidelines.
 Start on assignment 1.

 Background Survey Complete the background survey on Canvas.
-Due by 11:01 pm on Tuesday, Friday, August 30.
-This is worth 10 extra credit points.
+Due by 11:01 pm on Friday, August 29.
+This is worth 10 points.

-OPTIONAL - CS Department Account Set up your UTCS account.
-(Note, new accounts may not be available until after classes start on August 26) If you had a CS account last term your account should be recreated automatically.
+OPTIONAL - CS Department Account, Checking you Code on a CS Department Machine Set up your UTCS account.
+(Note, new accounts may not be available until after classes start on August 25) If you had a CS account last term your account should be recreated automatically.
 The CS departmental machines are use the Linux OS.
 Here is a simple guide to some of the features of Linux.

 A list of CS machines you can log into remotely.
 (This may be useful if you want to test your programs under the same environment we shall test them under.)